1984 North Indian Ocean cyclone season: Cyclone Three (3B)

 A large disturbance was first noticed by the JTWC west of Sumatra on November 5.
 The disturbance moved slowly northwestward with little or no change in organization until November 9, when it finally developed into a tropical depression.
 The depression slowly intensified into a tropical storm late on November 10, and the JTWC designated it 03B.
-03B then began to rapidly intensify, going from a 40 mph tropical storm to a 80 mph cyclone in less than 24 hours as it began turning north.
-Strengthening slowed down as it peaked as a 100 mph category 2 cyclone on November 13, before just stalling offshore Sriharikota.
+03B then began to rapidly intensify, going from a 40 mph tropical storm to an 80 mph cyclone in less than 24 hours as it began turning north.
+Strengthening slowed down as it peaked as a 100 mph category 3 cyclone on November 13, before just stalling offshore Sriharikota.
 03B then began being impacted by upwelling and a dramatic increase in wind shear on November 14, before being reduced to a mere convectionless low-level circulation as it made landfall just south of Nellore on November 15 and dissipating thereafter.

 Due to the storm's stall, Storm surge of 20 ft hit the nearby village of Durgarajupatnam which led to coastal inundation up to 3 km inland.
 Nearly 100,000 livestock were killed by the storm and 400,000 houses were destroyed in Andhra Pradesh.
 In nearby Tamil Nadu, the storm brought moderate damages killing 54 people.